Random-Experimentation-Projects/EURES-Job-Filter/README.md

 ```

 The script writes `filtered_jobs.csv` in the current directory, appending matches after each page fetch.
 Pass `--max-pages N` to limit the number of pages fetched during a run.

+During execution, progress messages indicate which page and job IDs are being processed and whether each POST request succeeds.